 - It has good dielectric strength.

-- It has high relative permittivity of insulator material.
+- It has a high relative permittivity of insulator material

 - The material used in the insulator is waterproof or non-porous.

-If you compare insulator and conductor, both have the opposite properties.
+If you compare insulators and conductors, both have opposite properties.

 Which is the Best Electrical Insulator Material?

-Insulator made up of different insulating materials like plastic, rubber, mica, wood, glass, etc.
+Insulators are made up of different types of insulating materials like plastic, rubber, mica, wood, glass, etc.

-In the electrical system, the specific insulating materials used like porcelain, glass, steatite, polymer, ceramic, PVC.
+In the electrical system, specific insulating materials are used like porcelain, glass, steatite, polymer, ceramic, and PVC.

-Porcelain material of the insulator is best in an electrical power system.
-It is commonly used in overhead transmission and distribution system.
+- The porcelain material of the insulator is best in an electrical power system.
+It is commonly used in overhead transmission and distribution systems.

-Multiple insulators material are easily available in the market.
+Multiple insulator materials are easily available in the market.